acheong08/EdgeGPT/docs/README.md

 - python 3.8+
 - A Microsoft Account with early access to <https://bing.com/chat> (Required)
-- Required in a supported country with New Bing (Chinese mainland VPN required)
+- Required in a supported country or region with New Bing (Chinese mainland VPN required)
 - [Selenium](https://pypi.org/project/selenium/) (for automatic cookie setup)

 <details>